 - Sensitive teeth and gumsWhile these symptoms are fairly broad, we always have to consider a person's diet and how their overall nutrient intake may be a contributing factor to some or all of them.
 This is why including plenty of alkaline foods may aid in changing the body's ph and naturally promote healing.

-what are acidic foods?
+What are acidic foods?

 - Sugar